idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/howto/thm_ad_migration_guide.md

 If you are using `[VectorPostprocessors]` block in your input file, use [vpps-type] to convert the types of vector postprocessors to AD.

-!table id=vpps-type caption=Corresponding types of non-AD and AD vetcor postprocessors.
+!table id=vpps-type caption=Corresponding types of non-AD and AD vector postprocessors.
 | non-AD type | AD type |
 | :- | :- |
 | Sampler1DReal | ADSampler1DReal |